ian-fox/whatthefox.dev/content/posts/crabtrap/index.md

 ## Getting a stack trace

 Now we're starting to get into the fun stuff!
 Our `waitpid` call will return with a `WaitStatus::PtraceSyscall(pid)` whenever our child enters or exits a syscall[^enter-exit].
-This is one of those things that if we were making a real system we would care about only checking on the enter side, but for a proof of concept we'll just take the performance hit of checking every syscall twice.
+This is one of those things that if we were making a real system we would care about only checking on the enter side (in most cases), but for a proof of concept we'll just take the performance hit of checking every syscall twice.

 We'll move the syscall handling itself out into a function.
 The first thing we'll want to do is grab the registers so that we can tell what syscall is happening and where the child is in its execution: